bevyengine/bevy-website/content/learn/book/the-renderer/render-architecture.md

 weight = 1
 +++

-The goal of Bevy's renderer is provide a simple, fast, and modular series of tools.
+The goal of Bevy's renderer is provide a series of modular, performant, and cross-platform-compatible tools.
 It has to provide industry standard features and capabilities while still remaining accessible and approachable to users who are not very familiar with graphics programming.
-And of course, it has to produce the visuals that users want to see: if the rendering output isn't pretty (or intentionally _not_ pretty), then what is even the point!
+And of course, it has to produce the visuals that Bevy users want: if the rendering output isn't pretty (or intentionally _not_ pretty), then what is even the point!

+Even though Bevy's core audience is game developers, we know that Bevy is used much more broadly.
+While we aren't going to be able to satisfy everyone, our goal is to make the renderer flexible enough for users to feel that they can always work with it.
+If some feature isn't implemented directly, you should be able to build on what already exists, or have the space to create that functionality yourself.
+We want Bevy's renderer to be useful when making pixel art, stylized 2D, high-end PBR, CAD visualizations, and anything else you can think of.

 Before we start detailing _how_ you can start using the many features of Bevy's renderer, it'll help to understand _what_ the renderer is doing and _why_ it's set up the way it is.
-Understanding these concepts will allow you to get a bird's eye view of the rendering process and let you know where to look for a specific feature.
+Understanding these concepts will allow you to get a bird's eye view of the rendering process and let you know where to look when you start working with the renderer.

 ## The Graphics Stack